7tonton/PricticeGithub/README.md

 # PricticeGithub
-This project helps to get the host in spicefc network you are connected to by useing bash script can only oprate in linux
+This project helps to get the host in spicefic network you are connected to by useing bash script can only oprate in linux